vrahli/NuprlInCoq/README.md

 ===========

 This library formalizes Nuprl's Constructive Type Theory (CTT) as of 2015.
-More information can be found about Nuprl on the Nuprl website:
+More information can be found about Nuprl on the [Nuprl website](http://www.nuprl.org/).
-[link](http://www.nuprl.org/).
 CTT is an extensional type theory originally inspired by Martin-Lof's extensional type theory, and that has since then been extended with several new types such as: intersection types, union types, image types, partial types, set